 4.12.
 Flow Cytometry for Extracellular Vesicle Characterisation

-The equivalent of 6 ug protein was inputted into the MACSPlex Exosome kit (Miltenyi Biotec Ltd., Surrey, UK), as per the manufacturer’s recommendations.
+The equivalent of 6 µg protein was inputted into the MACSPlex Exosome kit (Miltenyi Biotec Ltd., Surrey, UK), as per the manufacturer’s recommendations.
 Briefly, EV preparations were diluted to 120 µL using the MACSPlex buffer before adding MACSPlex Exosome Capture Beads and incubating overnight on an orbital shaker.
 Samples were washed, and a detection cocktail of CD9, CD63, and CD81 was added and incubated for 1 h at room temperature on an orbital shaker.
 Samples were washed twice again, but with a 15 min incubation for the second wash using the orbital shaker.
 Data were acquired on the FACS Canto II cytometer (BD Biosciences) and the data were analysed using FlowJo Software (v10.7.1).
+An example of how this was gated can be found in the Appendix (Figure A4).

 Author Contributions: Conceptualization, O.K. and R.D.; methodology, O.K., C.M., K.W., M.P. and R.D.; formal analysis, R.D. and O.K.; investigation, R.D., S.A. and C.M.; resources, M.P., K.W. and O.K.; data curation, R.D.; writing—original draft preparation, R.D.; writing—review and editing, C.M., M.P., K.W. and O.K.; visualization, R.D.; supervision, C.M., K.W. and O.K.; project administration, O.K.; funding acquisition, O.K.
 All authors have read and agreed to the published version of the manuscript.

-Funding: This research was funded by the James Richardson Studentship, Institute of Orthopaedics Ltd., Oswestry, and the UK EPSRC/MRC CDT in Regenerative Medicine (Keele University, Loughborough University, the University of Nottingham) under Grant (EP/F500491/1).
+Funding: This research was funded by the Orthopaedic Institute Ltd. under James Richardson Studentship (RPG 173), ACORN fund at Keele University and the UK EPSRC/MRC CDT in Regenerative Medicine (Keele University, Loughborough University, the University of Nottingham) under Grant (EP/F500491/1).

 Institutional Review Board Statement: Not applicable.